Adult and Child holding hands

-What does casa stand for?
+What does CASA stand for?

 CASA is an acronym for "Court Appointed Special Advocate" for children.